 You'll notice that presentation is fourth in the list.
 Colour schemes, branding and imagery are important of course, but must not be prioritised at the expense of usability and content.

-- Hire a professional web designer to make the site visually appealing to your customers: bad design can frighten customers away, good design adds interest and will help to draw them in.
-Always hire someone who specialises in web design.
+- Hire a professional web designer to make the site visually appealing to your customers: bad design can frighten customers away; good design adds interest and will help to draw them in.

 - Don't overcomplicate things - make it interesting but also simple, consistent and free of clutter.